 (ii) not less than such minimum amount as is prescribed for each day by which that period of notice falls short of 4 weeks.

-(6) The employing authority of an executive officer acts for and on behalf of the Crown in any contract of employment between that employing authority and the executive officer.
+(6) The employing authority of an executive officer acts for and on behalf of the State in any contract of employment between that employing authority and the executive officer.

+[Section 56 amended by No. 39 of 2010 s.
+49 and 70.]

 57. Matters to be dealt with by contracts of employment

 (1) The matters to be dealt with in a contract of employment between an executive officer and his or her employing authority include —